 The Conference Board released the U.S. Economic Outlook with three forecasts for the U.S. economy on March 10, 2021.
-In the base case forecast, the Conference Board projects that employment will rebound through consumption and that gross domestic product (GDP) will rise 6.4% in 2021.14 Similarly, the Federal Reserve Bank of San Francisco (FRBSF) expects a year-to-year gross domestic product (GDP) growth of 6.6% in 2021 and the U.S. to return to pre-pandemic levels by 2022 and 202315.
+In the Upside Forecast, the Conference Board projects that employment rebounds through consumption and U.S. monthly economic output returns to pre-pandemic levels in April 20217.
+Similarly, the Federal Reserve Bank of San Francisco (FRBSF) expects a year-to-year gross domestic product (GDP) growth of 6.6% in 2021 and the U.S. to return to pre-pandemic levels by 2022 and 20238.
 The Conference Board and FRBSF add that the increase in job growth further supports the economic recovery claims and will further compound the recovery in employment and gross domestic product (GDP).

-The South Florida Regional Planning Council (SFRPC), in partnership with the Tampa Bay Regional Planning Council (TBRPC), prepared an analysis of Covid-19's economic impacts and the future recovery for Broward, Miami-Dade, and Monroe counties with updates as the situation develops.
+South Florida Regional Planning Council (SFRPC) requested that Tampa Bay Regional Planning Council (TBRPC) prepare an analysis of Covid-19's economic impacts and the future recovery for Broward, Miami-Dade, and Monroe counties with updates as the situation develops.
 This report discusses pandemic impacts on South Florida employment and consumer spending, a summary of the current situation, and a look at the near future.